 Weight Management Patient Tools

-Choosing between a weight loss program and bariatric surgery?
+Choosing between bariatric surgery and a weight loss program?
 How much weight do you need to lose?
 Do you have certain medical conditions that necessitate losing a significant amount of weight?
 These are questions that you should discuss with your doctor.

 Bariatric surgery works by reducing the size of the stomach, so you feel fuller faster.
 Depending on the type of procedure, some patients who have bariatric surgery lose more than 100 pounds, and as much as 200 pounds in weight.
 Some patients reach a normal weight, while others remain overweight, but less overweight than before.
 Regardless of whether you choose a weight loss program or surgery, diet, exercise and lifestyle modification are important components.